What is risk management of breast cancer?

-Risk management of breast cancer is defined as a process of identification, evaluation, and prioritization of risk factors associated with breast cancer in order to minimise or prevent the ill-effects of breast cancer.
+Risk management of breast cancer is defined as a process of identification, evaluation, and prioritisation of risk factors associated with breast cancer to minimise or prevent the ill-effects of breast cancer.

 Some of the risk factors associated with breast cancer include:

 - Genes: Women with BRCA1 and BRCA2 gene mutations are more likely to suffer from breast cancer than women without BRCA1 and BRCA2 gene mutations.